hasib149/hasib149/README.md

 I love creating interactive and responsive web applications with modern technologies.
 I enjoy learning new tools and frameworks to improve my skills every day.
 My goal is to build high-quality projects that make a real impact in the tech world.
+### Current Activities
+- Exploring **Next.js** to build modern web applications.
+- Working on a **Recipe Finder App** project to enhance my frontend skills.
+- Learning advanced **JavaScript** concepts and best practices.
+- Contributing to open-source projects on GitHub.